 A barista preparing a beverage at a local Portland coffee shop

 See the Waterfalls

 In addition to having great live music, coffee, and food, Portland also has beautiful hiking trails, with some parks and trails even inside the city.
 But if you have a car during your time there, it’s worth venturing outside the city to hike and explore some of the area’s waterfalls.
 One of the most popular is Multnomah Falls, located in the Columbia River Gorge, which is Oregon’s tallest waterfall and a sight that shouldn’t be missed.
-Just make sure to bring a bathing suit— Portland’s greatest summertime activity is taking a dip in the Columbia River!
+Because of its popularity, it is recommended to take a shuttle or guided tour through the Columbia River Gorge.